U.S. flag An official website of the United States government

 BEST

-To elaborate further, the BEST system, which is part of the Sentinel initiative, comprises large-scale claims data, electronic health records (EHR), and linked claims-EHR databases with a data lag of approximately three months.
+To elaborate further, the BEST system, which is part of the Sentinel initiative, comprises large-scale claims data, electronic health records (EHR), and linked claims-EHR databases.
 The system makes use of multiple data sources and enables rapid queries to detect or evaluate adverse events as well as studies to answer specific safety questions for vaccines.
 The linked claims-EHR database makes it possible to study the safety of vaccines in sub-populations with pre-existing conditions or in pregnant women.
-The major partners for BEST currently are Acumen, IBM Federal HealthCare, IQVIA, and Columbia University and many affiliated partners such as MedStar Health, BlueCross BlueShield of America, the Observational Health Data Sciences and Informatics (OHDSI), OneFlorida, University of California and several others.
-(1)
+The major partners for BEST currently are Acumen, IBM Federal HealthCare, IQVIA, and Columbia University and many affiliated partners such as MedStar Health, BlueCross BlueShield of America, the Observational Health Data Sciences and Informatics (OHDSI), OneFlorida, University of California, and several others. iii

-Using BEST, CBER plans to monitor about 15 adverse events that have been seen with the deployment of previous vaccines but have yet to be associated with a safety concern for an authorized COVID-19 vaccine at this time.
-CBER further plans to use the BEST system to conduct more in-depth analyses should a safety concern be identified from sources such as VAERS.
+Using BEST, CBER has monitored about 15 adverse events that were chosen based on experience with evaluating safety for the deployment of previous vaccines.
+CBER will use the BEST system to conduct more in-depth analyses should a safety concern be identified from sources such as VAERS.

 CMS

-CBER has worked over the past several years with CMS to develop capabilities for routine and time-sensitive assessments of the safety of vaccines for people 65 years of age and older using the Medicare Claims database.
-Because it was already in place, this system was immediately put into use for COVID-19 vaccine surveillance to monitor for adverse events.
-(2)
+CBER has worked over the past several years with CMS to develop capabilities for routine and time-sensitive assessments regarding the safety of vaccines for people 65 years of age and older using the Medicare Claims database.
+Because it was already in place, this system was immediately put into use for COVID-19 vaccine surveillance to monitor for adverse events.iv

-In summary, in collaboration and coordination with several different partners, CBER has assembled passive and active surveillance systems that can detect and refine safety findings with the recently authorized COVID-19 vaccines in a relatively rapid manner.
+In summary, in collaboration and coordination with several different partners, CBER has assembled passive and active surveillance systems that can detect and refine safety findings with the approved and authorized COVID-19 vaccines.
 These systems can also potentially be leveraged to assess safety in specific subpopulations and to assess vaccine effectiveness, including against emerging variants.

 Summaries of Monitoring Efforts